Hevia/blog/_posts/2021-11-10-AirMiners-Ocean-CDR.md

 layout: post
 description: Notes, summary, and questions on how oceans work as a carbon removal solution.
 categories: [ocean, airminers]
-title: Oceans as a carbon removal solution [AirMiners Bootup]
+title: Removing carbon using our oceans 🌊 [AirMiners Bootup]
 ---

 # Ocean CDR